pkyosx/believe/README.md

 # Believe
 A python package for json validation.
-Useful for unit test or data validation for restful json body.
+Useful for unit test.

 # Installation
 ```